pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 - Paging can be switched “on” simply supporting developer activity
 - If paging is enabled, i.e. the filename API used, and the SQW file is less that page sized, the operation will be performed in memory giving improved performance
-- A single implementation of each algorithm will be create that will work for paged data, this will then work for in-memory or file backed use-cases
+- A single implementation of each algorithm will be created that will work for paged and in-memory data.
 - The paged SQW file created by the filename API must not be returned from the algorithm call to prevent "page leakage" and unexpected failures elsewhere in the application
 - Existing algorithms will continue to work on **unpaged data**.
 The behaviour if executed on **paged** data is undefined (should this throw an error?)
-- Once all algorithms are updated the default behaviour of SQW will be updated from unpaged to paged and custom code in the wrapper methods removing paged intermediate objects may be dropped
+- Once all algorithms are updated, the default behaviour of SQW will be changed from unpaged to paged.
+Any code in the wrapper methods removing paged intermediate objects may be dropped.
-- Memory errors will be raised if a cut is larger than available RAM is made and no `outfilename` is specified
+- Memory errors will be raised if a cut is larger than available RAM and no `outfilename` is specified
 - Memory errors will be raised if a SQW object is created from a file larger than available RAM
 - Specific algorithms will be revisited to resolve specific performance issues once the update is completed.